Diana opens windows to new ways

 Interspecies Communicator

-Diana is a Sicilian American, modern-day mystic, author, presenter, and renowned animal communicator for over twenty years.
-She is a psychic, intuitive medium for animals in spirit and an empath.
-Her sleek, black cat, Bubby, introduced her to animal communication.
+Diana is a Sicilian American, modern-day mystic, author, presenter, and animal communicator for over twenty years.
+She is a psychic, intuitive medium for animals in spirit, and an empath, introduced to animal communication by her sleek black cat, Bubby .

 Why I Do This Work

-I was a sensitive child, felt ridiculed and bullied, and never had a deep connection with animals.
-Ballet, loss, and eating disorders were followed by decades as a visual artist, exploring consciousness and dreams inspired by Jung.
-My art and life became a lifelong self-inquiry after the early death of my mom, which later evolved into a life of spiritual practice, with an unexpected introduction into animal communication.
+As someone who was a hard-core skeptic, ridiculed and bullied as a child, and never experiencing a loving relationship with animals, I devoted my life to obsessive disciplines: rigorous ballet training, eating disorders, followed by decades as a prolific visual artist.
+Exploring consciousness and inspired by dreams and Jung.
+My art and life became a lifelong self-inquiry after the early death of my mom, which later evolved into a life of spiritual practice, Zen meditation, with an unexpected introduction into animal communication.

-Initially, I was a hardcore skeptic, fairly young and eagerly open-minded.
-I worked in a metaphysical bookstore, read everything I could get my hands on, but when animal communicators walked into the store, I thought they were ridiculous.
+Initially, when I was fairly young and eagerly open-minded, I worked in a metaphysical bookstore, read everything I could get my hands on, but when animal communicators walked into the store, I rolled my eyes.
+I never imagined I'd turn into one of those.

-Then, in my mid-forties, something as mundane as my pen running out of ink changed my reality forever.
-I had been writing with four cats on my desktop when I got up to find another pen.
-As I was about to enter my partner’s music studio, my cat Bubby's thoughts halted me at the entrance.
+Then, in my mid-forties, I had an awakening; my cats talked.
+Something as mundane as my pen running out of ink would shift my reality forever.
+As I was about to enter my partner’s music studio to find another pen, I was halted at the entrance.

 Look out!
 I'm down here!

 However, it was several years later that my cat Ku Ku's tragically sudden death catapulted me into communicating with animals for a living.
 I wanted to deepen human and animal understanding and awareness.
-Mostly, I wanted to listen to animals and express their feelings, because I hadn't heard Ku Ku's.
+Mostly, I wanted to listen to animals and express their feelings, because I hadn't listened to Ku Ku.
 His death woke me up to the life I was meant to live, drastically changed me, and placed my self-absorbed artist’s life aside.

 As Gandhi had said,